peterbozso/ror2arena/src/Arena/Assets/README.md

 At the end of each stage, when the Teleporter is fully charged, the following things will happen:

 1. Time is frozen.
-2. The Teleporter and any other portal are disabled.
+2. Artifact of Chaos is added.
-3. Artifact of Chaos is added.
+3. The Teleporter and any other portals are disabled.

 In order to progress the game, the players need to kill each other.
 The last man standing can progress to the next stage by using the Teleporter or any other portal.
 At the beginning of the next stage, everything continues normally.